-Sujin Chan-Allen’s practice focuses on antitrust and competition law.
-She also has experience in international trade law, WTO litigation, and trade negotiations.
+Sujin Chan-Allen’s practice focuses on antitrust and international trade law, WTO litigation, and trade negotiations.

 Sujin joined the firm as an associate in 2016.
 Prior to joining the firm, she was counsel at the Trade Law Bureau of the Department of Foreign Affairs, Government of Canada.
 She has also previously served as a litigator at a tribunal with the Government of Ontario, Canada.